U.S. POKER WEBSITES & LAW YOU CAN TRUST

 Internet poker bills in January and February this year have been introduced in New York to the Senate and Assembly.
 On February 15, 2017, one of the bills passed the Senate Gaming Committee by a 11-0 vote.
 It now heads to the Finance Committee for a possible vote.
 Last year on June 17th, the legislative session in New York ended and no vote was taken before the deadline on the online poker bill (SB S5302) by the Assembly.
 On June 14, 2016, this bill passed the Senate by a 53-5 vote.
 This bill advanced out of the Senate’s Finance Committee 12 days earlier on June 2nd and it passed the state’s Senate Racing, Gaming and Wagering Committee on February 2, 2016 (9-0 vote).

-On April 15, 2016, a bill (SB 889) to regulate internet poker and casino games in Michigan was introduced by Senator Mike Kowall.
+A bill, SB 203, to regulated internet poker and casino games in Michigan was introduced on March 1st.
+This bill passed the Senate Regulatory Reform Committee on March 8th by a 7-1 vote and now goes to the full Senate for a potential vote.
+Last year on April 15th, a bill (SB 889 – similar to SB 203) was introduced by Senator Mike Kowall.
 This bill passed the Senate Regulatory Reform Committee by a 8-1 vote on June 8, 2016.
-The bill then went to the full Senate for a potential vote but no vote was taken by the end of 2016.
-Michigan is making big, and quick, progress on passing an iGaming bill and more movement is expected to happen throughout the year.
+The bill then went to the Senate but no vote was taken by the end of 2016.
+Michigan is making big, and quick, progress on passing an iGaming bill and more movement is expected to happen throughout this year.

 California introduced a new online poker bill, AB 2863, on February 19, 2016.
 It had a hearing last year on April 27th and passed the Assembly Governmental Organization Committee by a 18-0 vote.
 Legislators made some additions and revisions to the bill before the hearing to please the racetrack industry, which they were successful in doing so.
 The bill passed the Assembly Appropriations Committee on June 22, 2016, and it moved to the full Assembly for consideration but was shelved.

 Senator Bruce Tarr introduced a bill, SD.
-618, earlier in the month to legalize online gambling in Massachusetts.
+618, in late January to legalize online gambling in Massachusetts.
 It’s only two pages so more details will need to be filled in, but it’s a start.
 The state has also created a panel to study internet gaming, and those results are expected to be completed before August of this year.

 Live Poker Site Traffic